rig9919/wdtvscraper/README.md

 usage: scraper.py [options] -m movie-path
        scraper.py [options] -t tv-path

-Scrape themoviedb.org for metadata of movies and tv series stored on a WDTV device.
+Scrape themoviedb.org and thetvdb.com for metadata of movies and tv series stored on a WDTV device.

 requirements: